NaughtyGhost/FlinkBROWSE/README.md

-# FlinkBROWSE is a fast, secure proxy built especially for Flink (https://www.flink.lol), and made for evading scrutiny and freely accessing possibly blocked websites.
+# # FlinkBROWSE is a fast, secure proxy built especially for Flink (https://www.flink.lol) using the 'http.server'module, and made for evading scrutiny and freely accessing possibly blocked websites.

+## # To use in-browser, simply visit https://browse.flink.lol.

 # Here's a step-by-step guide to using FlinkBROWSE locally:
-**1) Using a Terminal or Command Prompt: open a terminal or command prompt on your computer.**
+### **1) Using a Terminal or Command Prompt: open a terminal or command prompt on your computer.**

 Create a new directory by running the command 'mkdir flinkbrowse-proxy' Navigate into the new directory: